 At this serene Belmond-branded property – set amid lush gardens on Guidecca Island – the atmosphere is “private country estate.”

-Expect unparalleled service, of course – the hotel has one staff member per guest.
+Expect unparalleled service, of course – the luxury hotel has one staff member per guest.

 The hotel itself has 96 rooms and suites.